QuadPiPS: A Perception-informed Footstep Planner for Quadrupeds With Semantic Affordance Prediction: Related Works

-While the continuous scoring of terrain is an important metric for footstep planning, the discrete decomposition of the local environment into \textit{steppable} and \textit{non-steppable} regions is also relevant.
-The level of granularity can differ across approaches, with some just making a binary classification between these two labels \cite{karkowski_prediction_2019, wellhausen_rough_2021} while others further decompose the environment into gait- or behavior-specific regions such as jumping \cite{kim_vision_2020}.
-While the label scheme in \cite{kim_vision_2020} is similar to the one presented in this proposed work, all methods discussed here maintain a robot-centric 2D grid-based representation.
+While continuous scoring of terrain is an important metric for footstep planning, the discrete decomposition of the local environment into \textit{steppable} and \textit{non-steppable} regions is paramount.
+The level of granularity can differ across approaches, with some making a binary classification between these two labels \cite{karkowski_prediction_2019, wellhausen_rough_2021} while others further decompose the environment into gait- or behavior-specific regions such as jumping \cite{kim_vision_2020}.
 Another common approach is to decompose the environment into a set of polygons \cite{griffin_footstep_2019, bertrand_detecting_2020, buchanan_perceptive_2021, grandia_perceptive_2022} that represent support regions for footholds.
 Such a representation fits nicely into optimization frameworks for footstep planning.

-The representations shown here play essential roles in impressive locomotion tasks, but the requisite processing and computation can bottleneck the autonomy pipeline and prohibit deployment.
+While existing label schemes \cite{kim_vision_2020} may be similar to the one presented in this proposed work, all methods discussed here maintain a robot-centric 2D grid-based representation.
+The image space-based labeling in QuadPiPS fits well with computer vision-based segmentation tasks and aligns with the PiPS ideology.